The Scottish retail empire struggling to strike back

 But the playboy retailer's lifestyle finally caught up with him in the late 1970s when he was found to have been selling stocks to fund his gambling addiction.

-In 1985, the Fraser dynasty came to an end as the group ended up in the hands of Mohamed Al Fayed.
+In 1985, the Fraser dynasty came to an end as the group fell into the hands of Mohamed Al Fayed.

 Thirty years later the House of Fraser is a still a huge name in British retail, with 59 stores in high streets and shopping malls across the UK and Ireland.

+However, it entered administration on Friday morning after talks between the retailer and its creditors failed to reach an agreement.

+It was later announced that Mike Ashley's Sports Direct has agreed to buy the House of Fraser department store chain for £90m.

-But like many of the UK's tradition retail giants it is struggling with changing consumer habits, such as the rise of online shopping, and the cost of a huge bricks and mortar business.
+Like many of the UK's tradition retail giants it has struggled with changing consumer habits, such as the rise of online shopping, and the cost of a huge bricks and mortar business.

-It has been bought and sold by a number of companies over the decades and the group lost Harrods when Fayed sold House of Fraser in 1994 but retained the landmark Knightbridge store.
+It has been bought and sold by a number of companies over the decades and the group lost Harrods when Fayed sold House of Fraser in 1994 but retained the landmark Knightsbridge store.

-Its latest new owners plan to close stores as they look to turn around the fortunes of the department store chain, which has fallen on hard times.
+Its previous owners had planned to close stores as they looked to turn around the fortunes of the department store chain, which has fallen on hard times.

+But months of negotiations on its future concluded with a statement that said talks with investors and creditors had "not concluded in a solvent solution".

 During its expansion in the early part of the 20th Century, the group had owned Scottish stores with long pedigrees such as Arnotts, which could be found from Ayr to Fraserburgh, and Bairds, which was in several Lanarkshire towns.